 In 2006 he obtained a permanent researcher position at the University of Pisa, joining Prof. Fausto Calderazzo’s group and starting to collaborate with Prof. Guido Pampaloni.
 Since October 2018, he has been Full Professor in the same University.
 He spent short periods as visiting scientist at the Department of Chemistry in Helsinki (2006) and the “École polytechnique fédérale” in Lausanne (2012).

-Fabio Marchetti has co-authored 157 scientific publications (articles and communications) on peer-reviewed international journals and 2 international patents.
+Fabio Marchetti has co-authored about 180 scientific publications (articles and communications) on peer-reviewed international journals and 2 international patents.
 His research interests regard the synthesis, the characterization and the properties of new transition metal compounds.

-He presented ca. 30 contributions at national and international scientific conferences, including one plenary lecture, and was invited to hold 9 seminars in Italian and European Universities.
+He presented over 30 contributions at national and international scientific conferences, including two plenary lectures, and was invited to hold 10 seminars in Italian and European Universities.

 He participated in various research projects financed by the Italian Minister for University and Scientific Research (MIUR) and the University of Pisa (PRA).